tbalbone31/DSC_ITP_binder/README.md

 # Introduction to Python

+## NOTE **This repo is a copy of the main DSC one and solely for the delivery of ITP.
+Any changes to the general course materials MUST be made in the private repo, NOT here.**

 ### **Course Summary**

 This course provides a soft Introduction to the programming language Python, detailing its history, interaction (via an IDE and Notebook software), syntax,